Category Archives: Notes

 The launch of 5G pretty much played out exactly how one of his other books (The 5G Myth) predicted, and the premise of The End of Telecoms History is that if we look at the data which suggest that bandwidth growth will not continue unabated forever, what does that mean?

-I’ve a feeling telecom execs are quietly reading this book, checking that no one is looking over their shoulders, and planning for a potential future in a world of enough bandwidth to satisfy demand, and how this would impact their bottom lines – even if outwardly they’d claim the growth will continue forever.
+I’ve a feeling there are a telecom execs quietly reading this book (while making sure that no sees them reading it) and planning for a potential future in a world of enough bandwidth to satisfy demand, and how this would impact their bottom lines and overall business model, even if outwardly everyone still claims the growth will continue forever.

 The Iron Wire: A novel of the Adelaide to Darwin telegraph line – Garry Kilworth (Read)

-A fun imagined romp about adventures in the bush while connecting a nation in the 18th century, based loosely on true events.
+A fun imagined romp about adventures in the bush while connecting a nation in the 18th century, the story is inspired by the real world events but are fictional, it’s a fun way to explore the topic and add bushrangers into the mix.

 Rogers v.
 Rogers: The Battle for Control of Canada’s Telecom Empire – Alexandra Posadzki (Read)

-Just finished this; I’ve worked with a lot of operators in the past, some big some small (the best ones are small), and it’s fascinating to understand at a board level how things get done, even if the Rogers’ family aren’t the best example of this…
+Just finished this; I’ve worked with a lot of operators in the past, both big some small (the best ones are small), and it’s fascinating to understand at a board level how things get done in telecom giants, even if the Rogers’ family aren’t the best example of how to do this…

 Chip War: The Fight for the World’s Most Critical Technology – Chris Miller (Read)